Élton Arábia

-Élton José Xavier Gomes (born 7 April 1986), known as Élton Arábia or just Élton, is a Brazilian footballer who currently plays as a left midfielder or attacking midfielder.
+Élton José Xavier Gomes (born 7 April 1986), known as Élton Arábia or just Élton, is a Brazilian former professional footballer who played as an attacking midfielder.

-Club career
+Career

 Steaua București

 Élton Arábia was bought by Romanian side Steaua București at the age of 21.
 Even though his spell with the Romanian team was short, his impact was immediate.
 He scored in his first match against FC Argeş Piteşti and had great performances in the next games.
 In a 2009 poll, he was chosen by the Steaua Bucharest fans in the team's Best XI for the past ten years.
 Steaua Bucharest's Executive President Mihai Stoica has always expressed his amazement for the incredible technique and dribbling tricks Arábia is capable of.

 Al Nassr

 In 2007, he moved to Saudi side Al Nassr where he scored frequently and provided many assists.
 He was loved and cherished by the Al Nasr fans who found him unique due to his quick pace and dribbling.
 The most distinctive thing about the player, which all fans copied by wearing wigs, was his long afro hair.